-The vision anchors a communication strategy by stating what the program hopes to achieve.
 The vision should be agreed upon by the stakeholders involved in the strategy design process and will thus be "shared" by all.
-This shared vision is a short statement that articulates what is important; illustrates what is desired in the future; and guides the strategy design and development process.
-In addition, a true vision should be realistic, concrete, inspirational, provide direction, communicate enthusiasm, and foster commitment and dedication.
+This shared vision is a short statement that articulates what is important; illustrates what is desired in the future for the commodity once the demand generation strategy is successfully implemented; and clarifies the goal of the demand generation strategy.
+The shared vision ensures that all stakeholders are working toward the same goal and guides the strategy design and development process.

+In addition, a true vision should be realistic, concrete, and be attainable given the resources available.
+The vision should also communicate enthusiasm, be inspirational, and foster commitment and dedication from stakeholders towards the shared goal.
 Some organizations call the vision the "Goal" or the "Primary Objective."